bradleytaunt/stacks-11ty/posts/2008/10/20/displaying-values-in-the-visual-studio-debugger.md

 dsq_thread_id:
     - '6376326759'
 ---
 Normally, when you display values in the Visual Studio debugger, you get formatting (quotes, tabs etc.) included.
-For instance, if you’ve got <span style="font-style: italic">string s = "Hello\[tab\]World";</span> then hovering over s in the debugger displays "HellotWorld".
+For instance, if you’ve got `string s = "Hello\[tab\]World";`</span>` then hovering over s in the debugger displays "Hello\tWorld".
 If you wanted to copy a value value to the clipboard (maybe because you landed on an exception and you want to send the error to <strike>the idiot that caused it</strike> your fellow colleague), you’d probably right click on the value and select ‘copy value’.
 This copies the value to the clipboard.
 Another way is to use the <span style="font-weight: bold">immediate window</span>.
-Using the example above, typing ‘s’ in the immediate window would produce:
+Using the example above, typing `s` in the immediate window would produce:

  [![](https://2.bp.blogspot.com/_bIhihWOyLpw/SPyBkOfTnhI/AAAAAAAAARs/ycCmtOKDvtQ/s400/hw1.png)](https://2.bp.blogspot.com/_bIhihWOyLpw/SPyBkOfTnhI/AAAAAAAAARs/ycCmtOKDvtQ/s1600-h/hw1.png)